kitsorfan/SaaS-team-8-askmeanything/README.md

     ">
     🟣Documentation:

-    VPP file includes UML Component diagrams for all architectures (MVC, SOA, Microservices).
+    VPP file includes UML Component, Deployment and Sequence diagrams for MVC architecture.
-    Deployment diagram for MVC.
+    There is also an ERD diagram
-    Sequence Diagram for MVC and ERD
+    and a component diagram for SOA architecture.
 </dl>